Home Car Shopping How Long Has a Dealership Had a Car?

 • Knowing how long a car has been sitting on a dealer’s lot can be used as leverage to negotiate a more favorable price.

 You’ve probably considered several essential tips and tricks for negotiating the best price as you get closer to buying a new or used car.
 How long a dealership has had a particular vehicle for sale can be another good negotiation tool, a tactic even savvy car shoppers sometimes overlook.
-Keep reading how to determine how long a car has been sitting on a lot and how it can help you get a better price on your next vehicle.
+Keep reading to learn how to determine how long a car has been sitting on a lot and how it can help you get a better price on your next vehicle.

 How Knowing Inventory Age Helps

 Tariffs imposed on new cars might send some buyers to pre-owned lots, shortening the time used models stay on the lot in the coming months and driving up prices due to greater demand.
-Used car prices have steadily declined from pandemic-era records and currently sit at $25,006, just slightly less than a year ago.

 How Long Has a Car Been on the Lot?